Visit this official Pace Web site for schedule and route information.

 In a few of Chicago's older suburbs, electric railway lines were built.
 Some of these areas had higher concentrations of industries or other employment centers, justifying the establishment of local transportation.
 And as newer suburban areas developed, buses were used for the new local transit routes.
 And of course in the older suburban areas, buses eventually replaced the streetcars.

 Various private electric railway and bus companies operated in the various suburban areas outside Chicago.
+Some areas were previously more rural in nature, where the routes previously were more interurban in nature.
 Private bus companies operated into the 1980's, eventually becoming acquired by Pace.

 Many Pace bus routes were originally created by the predecessor private bus companies.
 A few routes were originally electric railways.
 The domination of the automobile in the suburbs has not made it easy for RTA and Pace to successfully expand the suburban bus service beyond what had originally existed.
 But some successful new bus routes have been created, mainly to enable city residents to commute to and from suburban jobs.